 English Access Microscholarship Program

-The English Access Microscholarship Program provides a foundation of English language skills to talented 14- to 18-year-olds from disadvantaged sectors through after-school classes and intensive summer learning activities.
+The English Access Microscholarship Program provides a foundation of English language, American culture, and leadership skills to talented 13-20 year-olds from disadvantaged sectors through after-school classes and intensive summer learning activities.
 The program gives participants English skills that lead to better jobs and educational prospects.
 Participants also gain the ability to compete for and participate in future exchanges and study in the United States.
-Since its inception in 2004, approximately 70,000 students in more than 85 countries have participated in the Access program which includes four hundred successful madrassa students from Bangladesh.
+Since its inception in 2004, more than 1,200 Bangladeshi students have graduated from the Access program joining 95,000 graduates in more than 85 countries.
 Download the program flyer (PDF 3.38MB)